17:1. These words spake Jesus, and lifted up his eyes to heaven, and said,

 'That the world may believe' (v.21) and 'know...' (whether they believe or not, v.23) -

-- - If all denominations were to join in one great church organization, it could not fulfill Jesus' prayer for oneness, because every denomination contains a mixture of true believers and mere professors.
-Although the percentage of believers varies from group to group, the visible church (the earthly organization of religious people) does not consist entirely of those who are born of God's Spirit...
+If all denominations were to join in one great church organization, it could not fulfill Jesus' prayer for oneness, because every denomination contains a mixture of true believers and mere professors.
+Although the percentage of believers varies from group to group, the visible church (all religious people in christendom) does not consist entirely of those who are born of God's Spirit.

 In one sense, Jesus' prayer has already been answered by the Father.